Defense Budget Amendment May Bring Pullout

 RAZ: Now, he did call back, but you'll have to wait till the end of the story to hear what he said.
 But back to Gates for the moment.
 The reason why he stayed in Washington was because senators like Ohio Republican George Voinovich and New Mexico Republican Pete Domenici and Indiana Republican Richard Lugar are making the White House very jittery.
 They've all broken ranks with the administration over Iraq.
 Here's what Lugar said recently.

-Senator RICHARD LUGAR (Republican, Indiana): A course change should happen now while there is still some possibility of constructing a sustainable bipartisan strategy in Iraq.
+RICHARD LUGAR: A course change should happen now while there is still some possibility of constructing a sustainable bipartisan strategy in Iraq.

 RAZ: The beginning of a bipartisan strategy for Iraq is what could start to happen this week, and it could all end with Congress snatching the Iraq policy out of the administration's hands.

-Mr. KURT CAMPBELL (Center for a New American Security): I think what we're seeing is a shifting in focus and power away from one end of Pennsylvania Avenue to the other.
+KURT CAMPBELL: I think what we're seeing is a shifting in focus and power away from one end of Pennsylvania Avenue to the other.

 RAZ: This is Kurt Campbell.
 He's a former senior Pentagon official.
 He now runs the Center for a New American Security.
 Campbell is watching a lot of C-SPAN this week because the Senate is spending a lot of time debating Iraq this week.
 The debate is supposed to be about the Pentagon's budget for next year.
 But what it's really about are the amendments on Iraq.
 Senators are proposing literally dozens of amendments that could be attached to the budget - amendments that limit the time troops can be deployed.
 There's one that sets the clock to start pulling most troops out by next year, and there's another that will declare the surge strategy a failure.

-Senator CARL LEVIN (Democrat, Michigan): The American people gave us a mandate, and it's a mandate which we readily accept as being essential for the well-being of our nation.
+CARL LEVIN: The American people gave us a mandate, and it's a mandate which we readily accept as being essential for the well-being of our nation.